WEsayA small but well established resort offering direct links onto the Sella Ronda circuit. The apres-ski has plenty to offer.

 - Beautiful, unique Dolomite scenery

-- Wide network of connected slopes on the Sella Ronda - suits intermediates particularly well.
+- Wide network of linked slopes on the Sella Ronda - suits intermediates well.

 - Brilliant mountain huts with great food